mrts/jakartaee-clustered-cdi-events/README.md

 The implementation is relatively straightforward:

-1. **`Event<T>.fire(T event)`**: An application component fires a CDI event.
+1. **`Event<T>.fireAsync(T event)`**: An application component fires an asynchronous CDI event.
 This is a regular CDI event firing that occurs within the application code.
 2. **`CDIEventObserver.observeAllEvents()`**: The `CDIEventObserver` class
-   method `observeAllEvents()` uses the `@Observes Object event` annotated parameter to observe all events.
+   method `observeAllEvents()` uses the `@ObservesAsync Object event` annotated parameter to observe all asynchronous events.
 This method is invoked by the Jakarta EE container whenever a CDI event is fired.
 The method checks if the event is marked with the `@Clustered` annotation for cluster-wide distribution.
 3. **`JMSMessageSender.send()`**: If the event is marked for cluster distribution, `CDIEventObserver` serializes the event data and uses `JMSMessageSender` to send this data over a JMS topic.
 The Jakarta EE JMS